Privacy Statement on personal data protection

 It is strictly forbidden to use these data for direct marketing purposes.

 The data published are collected and supplied by the relevant institutions from their records or systems.
+The institutions refresh the data periodically.
 For more information, refer to the Privacy Statement concerning the collection of the data or the Privacy Statement of your institution.

 Privacy Statements concerning officials and other internal persons are made available within these institutions.